Laser Security Alarm Explained and Why You Need One

 4. Limited Coverage Area

-Unlike wide-coverage cameras or motion sensors, laser security alarm system protect single lines of detection.
+Unlike wide-coverage cameras or motion sensors, laser security system protect single lines of detection.
 Illuminating a large property requires more than one beam, which increases the cost and difficulty of installation.

 5. Bypass Risks